-PLEASE READ ALL SAFETY INTRUCTIONS CAREFULLY BEFORE USING YOUR REBOUNDER!
+PLEASE READ ALL SAFETY INSTRUCTIONS CAREFULLY BEFORE USING YOUR REBOUNDER!

 These Safety Instructions are intended to promote your safe and enjoyable use of the Rebounder, and failure to follow them can result in serious bodily injury.